alphagov/govuk-developer-docs/source/manual/logging.html.md

 ## Filebeat

-Each machine runs [Elastic Filebeat](https://www.elastic.co/products/beats/filebeat), and independently ships logs to the Logit provided logstash endpoint.
+Each machine runs [Elastic Filebeat](https://www.elastic.co/products/beats/filebeat), and independently ships logs to the Logit-provided logstash endpoint.

 Filebeat tails logs and can output to a variety of sources.
 It is fully incorporated into the Elastic ecosystem.